meenaraman-data-analytics/Fabric_End_to_End_Data_Project/README.md

 - Transformation using Dataflows Gen2 and Notebooks
 - Build Datawarehouse on top of Lakehouse
 - Data modeling and visualization with Power BI

+Data Source - Fabric Sample Data for this project was sourced from Microsoft

 🎥 **Full Video Walkthrough:**
 [Watch on YouTube](add youtube link here)